gfidente/mlapd/README.md

 ### contact ###

-This project was recently migrated from Google Code, where it wasn't updated for years.
+This project was migrated from Google Code in March 2015, but it wasn't updated for years when there.
 It probably works in a similarily old environment, but it definitely needs some love (and restructuring).

 There is a [mailing list](http://groups.google.com/group/mlapd) you could use and an [issue tracker](https://github.com/gfidente/mlapd/issues) too.